Build confidence. Ease your anxiety. Find your voice in a supportive community.

 By following these ideas, you can deliver a polished and impactful presentation in any virtual setting.

-The fear of public speaking is the most common phobia ahead of death, spiders, or heights, public speaking anxiety.
+The fear of public speaking is one of the most common phobias, ahead of death, spiders, or heights.

 The underlying fear is judgment or negative evaluation by others, which really boils down to fear of being ridiculed, rejected, and publicly humiliated.